This past weekend, my pastor, Brian Tome, of Crossroads Church talked about practical ways to create healthy margins in your personal finances.

 - Start NOW.
 Do something small TODAY to start moving your money margins in the right direction.

 Need more help?
-Financial coaching via phone or Skype will help if you’re feeling overwhelmed with your money situation.
+Financial coaching can really help if you’re feeling overwhelmed with your money situation.